 Hello!
 Welcome to Everyday Superpowers!
 We are a Lancaster-based network of transgender people, non binary people and allied women who use (or would like to use) cycles as part of our everyday doings.
 (See below for a note on terminology if some of these words are new to you.)

 We want to acknowledge the skill and hard work that goes into doing the grocery shopping, pulling off a successful school run, commuting under your own power, or even just repeatedly getting in the saddle when policies, infrastructure and retail don’t really see you.
-We’re here to support you in using cycles as part of your everyday doings – whatever that looks like for you.
+We’re here to support you in using cycles – whatever that looks like for you.

-We’re currently running a pilot series of outdoor and online activities to explore what’s possible and also to develop the support networks and collective strengths at the core of our community.
+We’re currently running a pilot series of activities to explore what’s possible and also to develop the support networks and collective strengths at the core of our community.